Features of hedgerow habitat

 Voluntary groups and volunteers can help with hedgerow management where appropriate as well as with community hedgerow laying schemes.

-Local naturalists, groups and volunteers can help provide records to the Barnsley Biological Record centre of the condition of our hedgerows and of the birds, mammals, reptiles, amphibians, invertebrates, and plants that are supported by them.
+Local naturalists, groups and volunteers can help provide records to the Barnsley Biological Record centre of the condition of our hedgerows and of the wildlife that is supported by them.
 Analysis of these records can help with conservation.

 Factors causing loss or decline